manuel-rabade/arduino-chibios-rpi/README.md

 License
 -------

-This work is licensed under a [Simplified BSD License](LICENSE.txt).
+This work is published under a [Simplified BSD License](LICENSE.txt).